-The prescribed text is Introductory Business Statistics by Holmes, Illowsky and Dean, OpenStax, Rice University.
+Students will be provided with a copy of the STA 1C2 module/course notes.
+Introductory Business Statistics by Holmes, Illowsky and Dean, OpenStax, Rice University is suggested as additional reading.
 This text is an open access resource and the url to the text can be found on RUConnected.
 You will receive a set of tutorial problems at the beginning of each term and comprehensive solutions to the tutorials at the end of each week.
 Solutions to test questions will be given to you at the end of each term test.
 The printing costs of the course handouts, statistical tables, tutorial and associated solutions is incorporated into the course charge and charged to your student account.